Phil0s/sc_golang_take_home_exercise/sc-take-home-assessment/sc-interns-master/README.md

 ## Instructions

 - This technical assessment consist of 2 components.
-- Component 1:
+- Component 1: [Done]
   - within `folders.go`.
     - We would like you to read through the code and run the code.
+[Done]
     - Write some comments on what you think the code does.
+[Done]
     - suggest some improvement that can be made to the code.
+[Done]
     - Implement the suggested improvement.
+[Done]
-    - Write up some unit tests in `folders_test.go` for your new `GetAllFolders` method
+    - Write up some unit tests in `folders_test.go` for your new `GetAllFolders` method [Attempted]

-- Component 2:
+- Component 2: [In_Progress]
   - Extend your improved code to now facilitate pagination.
+[In_Progress]
   - You can copy over the existing methods into `folders_pagination.go` to get started.
+[In_Progress]
   - Write a short explanation on why you choosen the solution you implemented.
+[In_Progress]

 ## What is pagination?
   - Pagination helps break down a large dataset into smaller chunks.